Earthquakes can occur without any warning or notice. Make sure you know the proper steps to stay safe during and after an earthquake.

 - Stay away from windows.

-- Stay indoors until the shaking stops and you're sure it's safe to exit.
-In a high-rise building, you can expect that fire alarms and sprinklers will activate during a quake.
+- Stay indoors until the shaking stops and it is safe to exit.
+In a high-rise building, expect fire alarms and sprinklers will activate during a quake.

 - If you are outdoors, find a clear spot away from buildings, trees, and power lines.
 Drop to the ground.